 You're now in your second trimester, and you're probably starting to show.
 At today's appointment, your doctor may offer you a screening test, if you weren't offered one during your last visit.
 As usual, your doctor will measure your progress and talk with you about any questions or concerns.
 They may also suggest ways you can stay healthier while you're pregnant, which will benefit both you and your baby.

 What You Can Expect:

-If you weren't screened for Down syndrome during your first trimester, your doctor may offer you a quadruple screen or integrated test at today's appointment.
+If you weren't screened for Down syndrome during your first trimester, your doctor may offer you a a free cell DNA test, a quadruple screen, or integrated test at today's appointment.
 These blood tests help to determine your baby's risk of Down syndrome, trisomy 13, trisomy 18, and neural tube defects like spina bifida.

 If the results of your 12-week or 16-week screening test show an increase in risk, your doctor may recommend amniocentesis, a diagnostic test.
 You'll need to have the procedure done soon, so talk with your doctor about when to schedule it.